-A revamped ad agency – “Sterling Cooper Draper Pryce” – at the end of Mad Men‘s Season 3…
+A revamped ad agency – “Sterling Cooper Draper Pryce” – near the end of Mad Men‘s Season 3…

 * * * *